Hafez: Life

 Doublures inside a 19th-century copy of the Divān of Hafez.
 The front doublure shows Hafez offering his work to a patron.

-Hafez was born in Shiraz, Iran and identified as a Sufi Muslim.
+Khājeh Shams-od-Dīn Moḥammad Ḥāfeẓ-e Shīrāzī was born in Shiraz, and identified as a Sufi Muslim.
 Few details of his life are known and accounts of his early life rely upon traditional anecdotes.
 Early tazkiras (biographical sketches) mentioning Hafez are generally considered unreliable.
 At an early age, he memorized the Quran.
-He was given the title of Hafez, which he later used as his pen name.
+He was given the title of Hafez because of this, which he later used as his pen name.
 The preface of his Divān, in which his early life is discussed, was written by an unknown contemporary whose name may have been Moḥammad Golandām.
 Two of the most highly regarded modern editions of Hafez's Divān are compiled by Allame Mohammad Qazvini and Qāsem Ghani (495 ghazals) and by Parviz Natel-Khanlari (486 ghazals).

 Modern scholars generally agree that he was born either in 1315 or 1317, although Gulfishan Khan suggests he was born in 1320.
 According to an account by Jami, Hafez died in 1390.
 He was supported by patronage from several successive local regimes: Shah Abu Ishaq, who came to power while Hafez was in his teens; Timur at the end of his life; and even the strict ruler Shah Mubariz ud-Din Muhammad (Mubariz Muzaffar).
 Though his work flourished most under the 27-year rule of Jalal ud-Din Shah Shuja (Shah Shuja), it is claimed Hāfez briefly fell out of favor with Shah Shuja for mocking inferior poets (Shah Shuja wrote poetry himself and may have taken the comments personally), forcing Hāfez to flee from Shiraz to Isfahan and Yazd, however, no historical evidence to corroborate this is available.
 Hafez also exchanged letters and poetry with Ghiyasuddin Azam Shah, the Sultan of Bengal, who invited him to Sonargaon though he could not make it.
-Hafez was also a contemporary of the famous Sunni Shaf'iite theologian Adud al-Din al-Iji - who he praised as one of the five notables of Farz.
+Hafez was also a contemporary of the famous Sunni Shaf'iite theologian Adud al-Din al-Iji - who he praised as one of the five notables of Fars.

 Twenty years after his death, a tomb was erected to honor Hafez in the Musalla Gardens in Shiraz.
 The current mausoleum was designed by André Godard, a French archeologist and architect, in the late 1930s, and the tomb is raised on a dais amidst rose gardens, water channels, and orange trees.
 Inside, Hafez's alabaster sarcophagus bears the inscription of two of his poems.